-The SSM conducts regular inter-comparisons, where the operators analyse samples (liquid samples, filter samples or environmental samples of unknown activity) prepared by the SSM.
-The SSM itself participates in international inter-comparisons, for example those organised by the IAEA and the World Health Organization (WHO).
+SSM conducts regular inter-comparisons, where the operators analyse samples (liquid samples, filter samples or environmental samples of unknown activity) prepared by SSM.
+The SSM itself participates in international inter-comparisons, e.g. those organised by the IAEA and WHO.

-Monitoring data shall, according to the SSM Regulations on Archives at Nuclear Facilities [SSI FS 1997:1], be preserved and shall, after decommissioning of the plants, be transferred to national archives.
+Monitoring data shall, according to the SSM Regulations on Archives at Nuclear Facilities [SSMFS 2008:38], be preserved and shall, after decommissioning of the plants, be transferred to national archives.
 Stabilised pooled annual samples of waste water shall be stored at the facilities for at least 10 years and similar regulations apply to aerosol filters and environmental samples.
 Iodine filter samples shall be stored for three months.